haileys/hailsplay/README.md

    $ script/dev-frontend
    ```

 5. Access the app via the URL shown by the frontend dev server.
-The dev server proxies back to the running instance of the hailsplay server, you can configure the proxy backend url in `frontend/vite.config.ts`
+The dev server proxies back to the running instance of the hailsplay server.
+You can configure the proxy backend url in `frontend/vite.config.ts`, this is useful for developing the frontend against a real running server.